Civil Rights Act of 1960: Senate

+In January 1960, liberal non-Southern Democrats pushed for a discharge petition to move the bill from the Committee to the Senate floor.

 After adding amendments to the bill, the Senate approved H.R.
-8601 on April 8, 1960 by a vote of 71–18.
+8601 on 8 April 1960 by a vote of 71–18.
 42 Democrats and 29 Republicans voted Aye.
 18 Democrats voted Nay.
 No Republican Senators voted against the bill.
-Despite large opposition from Southern Democrats, the Democratic U.S. Senators from Tennessee and Texas would vote in favor.
-The House of Representatives approved the Senate amendments on April 21, 1960 by a vote of 288-95.
-The bill was then signed into law by President Eisenhower on May 6, 1960.
+Despite fierce opposition from Southern Democrats, the Democratic Senators from Tennessee and Texas voted in favor.
+The House of Representatives approved the Senate amendments on 21 April 1960 by a vote of 288-95.
+The bill was then signed into law by President Eisenhower on 6 May 1960.